Guidelines

 shaft encoders.
 I discovered a

-technique for gluing and clamping the model airplane plywood parts together
+technique for gluing and clamping the model airplane plywood parts together which made the assembly easy.
+I would be happy to

-counting technique I developed novel and useful.
-The circuit also has fewer
+developed novel and useful.
+The circuit also has fewer parts than the one the

-parts than the one the TA showed me.
+TA showed me.

-the Laboratory (Optional)
+Commentary on the Laboratory (Optional)

 The oscilloscope I used appeared